Maui Invasive Species Committee (MISC)

 If you would like to support MISC, click the Donate link at the top of the page.
 Your donation is tax-deductible to the extent allowed by law.

-Staff (Updated March 2023):
+Staff (Updated January 2025):

 MISC has four field crews focused on specific target species, an outreach and education team, and management and administrative staff to provide project oversight, secure funding, and track and analyze progress.
 Some staff are part-time.

-Teya Penniman, Acting Manager & Special Projects & Development Director
+Teya Penniman, Special Projects & Development Director

 Elizabeth Anderson, Program Specialist